Postpartum Exercise Guidelines to Keep You Fit

 Because your recovery after childbirth will be different to another new mama.

 So, you may receive different medical advice based on your needs and requirements.
+Your doctor may want you to avoid certain exercises or movements.

 They form the basis for re-commencing a postnatal exercise and recovery program ONLY after you have been given approval by your doctor.